Spectacled caiman: Reproduction

 The spectacled caiman reaches sexual maturity from four to seven years old, at a length of 1.2 m for females and 1.4 m for males.
 Usually, the more dominant individuals mature more quickly.
+There is no strict reproductive hierarchy in spectacled caiman, but studies show larger males have more success breeding.
 Specimens choose mates and engage in copulation from May to August, the wet season.
 The females build nests as a mound of dense vegetation, in areas that are close to water but not at risk of being flooded.
 The nests are over 1 m in diameter and can be 40 cm high, but the exact size depends on the resources available.
 Eggs are laid in July and August; the species very rarely nests in the winter, as the temperature is too low for the eggs.
 Clutch size is 22 on average, but can range from 14 to 40.
 Larger females have been known to lay larger eggs compared to smaller females.
 Females stay close to their nests during the incubation period, as several species, such as lizards in the genus Tupinambis, have been known to destroy nests and prey on the eggs.
 White-nosed coatis and foxes also raid nests.
 Flooding and human egg collecting can also be a threat to the nests.
 In a study in the Central Amazonia assessing reproductive similarities between C. crocodilus and Melanochus niger, research found that they indiscriminately separate their nests at larger distances than other species in this family, most likely to avoid predation.

 Temperature is important to the developing eggs, so females build their nests in a way that insulates them from extreme temperature changes.
 As the vegetation in the nests decays, the nests produce heat which can keep the eggs about 5 °C (9 °F) warmer than if they were insulated by mud alone.
 Heat not only incubates the eggs, but also determines the sex of the developing caimans (temperature-dependent sex determination).
 When the temperature inside the nest is about 32 C or higher, the caimans become female, and otherwise become male.
 Young hatch after 90 days, with 20–25 percent of eggs hatching successfully.
 They are yellow with black spots, a coloration which fades away as they grow older, with a length of 20–23 cm.
 Parents raise their young in crèches, with one female taking care of her own, as well as several others' offspring.
 They take care of their young for 12–18 months.
 Young are threatened by various predators, such as raptors (like hawks) and wader birds (like herons), causing most to die in their first year.
 These juveniles are also preyed upon by large fish, large snakes (such as anacondas), and other crocodilians.